eurunuela/phd/synthesis_analysis.md

 instance, the use of PFM with the spike model in
-\cite{Tan2017DecodingfMRIevents} was seen not to be adequate due to the prolonged trials in the paradigm, which better fit the block model as described in \cref{eq:pfm_block}.
+\cite{Tan2017DecodingfMRIevents} was seen not to be adequate due to the prolonged trials in the paradigm, which better fit the block model as described in \cref{eq-pfm-block}.
 However, given the equivalence of the temporal deconvolution, incorporating extra spatial or temporal regularization terms in the optimization problem should not modify this equivalence providing convex operators are employed.
 For a convex optimization problem, with a unique global solution, iterative shrinkage thresholding procedures alternating between the different regularization terms guarantee convergence, such as the generalized forward-backward splitting \citep{Raguet2013GeneralizedForwardBackward}
 algorithm originally employed for TA.

-Our findings are also in line with the equivalence of analysis and synthesis methods in under-determined cases (\(N \leq V\)) demonstrated in
+Our findings are also in line with the equivalence of analysis and synthesis methods in under-determined cases ($N \leq V$) demonstrated in \citep{Elad2007Analysisversussynthesis} and
-\citep{Elad2007Analysisversussynthesis} and
 \citep{Ortelli2019Synthesisanalysistotal}.
 Still, this chapter has shown that a slight difference in the selection of the regularization parameter can lead to small differences in the estimated signals when employing the block model with the BIC selection of $\lambda$.
 However, since their regularization paths are equivalent, the algorithms can easily be forced to converge to the same selection of $\lambda$, thus resulting in identical estimated signals.

 Nevertheless, the different formulations of analysis and synthesis deconvolution models bring along different kinds of flexibility.
 One notable advantage of PFM